-In a recent experiment, Reddy et al. [1] studied transport through an organic molecule (benzenedithiol (BDT)) attached to a scanning-tunneling-microscope (STM) tip and a substrate, generated by a break junction using the STM tip.
-The authors were able to measure different transport properties, including the thermopower and respectively Seebeck coefficient of this setup, which is is shown schematically in Fig. 1.
-Quite generally, the idea to contact organic molecules to leads in a controlled fashion is rather fashionable and - if successful - can lead to a variety of interesting applications, ranging from nanoscale computing to quantum computing [2].
-First progress of reproducibly and controlled contacting organic molecules has been made using carbon nanotubes [3], but similar attempts with smaller molecules usually suffer from several problems, among them the actual question of how the contact is established and how one can control its quality [4].
+In a recent experiment, Reddy et al. [1] studied transport through an organic molecule (benzenedithiol (BDT)) attached to a scanning-tunneling-microscop (STM) tip and a substrate, generated by a break junction using the STM tip.
+The authors were able to measure different transport properties, including the thermopower respectively Seebeck coefficient of this setup, which is is shown schematically in Fig. 1.
+Quite generally, the idea to contact organic molecules to leads in a controlled fashion is rather fashionable and - if successful - can lead to a variety of interesting applications, ranging from nanoscale computing to quantum computing [2-4].
+First progress of reproducibly and controlled contacting organic molecules has been made using carbon nanotubes [5-8], but similar attempts with smaller molecules usually suffer from several problems, among them the actual question of how the contact is established and how one can control its quality [9-11].

-It is well known that the physics of nano-objects coupled to conducting leads is highly nontrivial [5], and already concentrating on electronic degrees of freedom only presents an extreme challenge to both experiment and especially theory.
-The latter is due to the fact that correlations on these nano-structures can usually not be ignored and hence one is plagued with complicated quantum impurity problems [6], which can be solved only numerically and only in equilibrium and for rather restricted model setups.
-The situation becomes even worse if one wants to take into account http://dx.doi.org/10.1016/j.physleta.2014.01.054 0375-9601/© 2014 Elsevier B.V.
-All rights reserved.
+It is well known, that the physics of nanoobjects coupled to conducting leads is highly nontrivial (for an early review see for example [12], more recent aspects are discussed in [13]), and already concentrating on electronic degrees of freedom only presents an extreme challenge to both experiment and especially theory.
+The latter is due to the fact that correlations on these nanostructures can usually not be ignored and hence one is plagued with complicated quantum impurity problems [14, 15], which can be solved only numerically and only in equilibrium and for rather restricted model setups.
+The situation becomes even worse if one wants to take into account vibrational modes present in complex molecules [16-19].
+Here, even advanced numerical tools rather quickly meet their limits [19].